I don’t care

 There are even more ways to translate this sentence into Italian!
 Here are some figurative ways to say it.
 These are not as popular and can be quite aggressive depending on the context, but are not considered swear words.

-❤️ If you liked this lesson on how do you say I don’t care in Italian, consider sharing it with your social media friends who are also studying Italian.
+❤️ If you liked this lesson on how to say I don’t care in Italian, share it with your friends!

 Leave a Comment